Graduate Research Assistant Employment Requirements and Compensation

 4. Responsible Conduct of Research

-- In addition to their rights and responsibilities as students and Graduate Research Assistants as described in the University Policy on Graduate Student Employment and Other Graduate Aid and other University Policies, Graduate Research Assistants are responsible for upholding the highest standards of research conduct and are required to abide by the same rules of scientific conduct that govern SMU faculty and staff members.
+- In addition to their rights and responsibilities as students and Graduate Research Assistants as described in University Policy 2.22, Graduate Student Employment and Other Student Aid and other University Policies, Graduate Research Assistants are responsible for upholding the highest standards of research conduct and are required to abide by the same rules of scientific conduct that govern SMU faculty and staff members.
 Students are directed to University Policy 10.6, Standards for Addressing Research Misconduct, and University Policy 10.7, Financial Conflicts of Interest in Externally Sponsored Research.

 - Graduate Research Assistants are required to complete training in Responsible Conduct of Research and other training mandated by the University, as set forth by the Office of Research and Graduate Studies.
 Information on required training and deadlines is available on the website of the Office of Research and Graduate Studies and in the Research Handbook.